jp7677/dxvk-nvapi/README.md

 ## How to build

 Like DXVK, this library is being built as a Windows DLL using MinGW, and has essentially the same build requirements.
-Development of DXVK-NVAPI is done with MinGW 7, older versions might fail.
+Using MinGW versions older than MinGW 7 might fail.

 Run: